-- identify appropriate candidates for alliances, joint ventures or other business relationships; - assure that any candidate for an alliance, joint venture or business relationship will provide us with the support anticipated; - · successfully negotiate an alliance, joint venture or business relationship on terms that are advantageous to us; or - successfully manage any alliance or joint venture.
+- · identify appropriate candidates for alliances, joint ventures or other business relationships; - assure that any candidate for an alliance, joint venture or business relationship will provide us with the support anticipated; - successfully negotiate an alliance, joint venture or business relationship on terms that are advantageous to us; or - successfully manage any alliance or joint venture.

 Furthermore, any alliance, joint venture or other business relationship may divert management time and resources.
-Entering into a disadvantageous alliance, joint venture or business relationship, failing to manage an alliance, joint venture or business relationship effectively, or failing to comply with any obligations in connection therewith, could harm our business and prospects.
+Entering into a disadvantageous alliance, joint venture or business relationship effectively, or failing to comply with any obligations in connection therewith, could harm our business and prospects.